Kangxiaoneuq/FADsite/README.md

 # FADsite
 A novel fusion technology utilizing complex network and sequence information for FAD-binding site identification.

+The protein id, sequence and labels are available in ./dataset.
+The PDB files of proteins are availavle in ./pdb.
-All data used in this article can be found in the ./dataset.
-The  codes and the trained models are available in ./src.
-And the demos can be found in ./demo.
+The codes for CNRBind are available in ./src.
+The demo and corresponding documentation files can be found in ./demo.
 See our paper for more details.

-Requirements
+Testing each RNA takes approximately 1 minute, depending on the sequence length

+Test the FADsite_seq
+cd ./src/
+python FADsite_seq.py

+Test the FADsite on test4 (~4min)
+cd ./src/
+python FADsite_test4.py

+Test the FADsite on test6 (~6min)
+cd ./src/
-python 3.8.8
+python FADsite_test6.py
-numpy 1.23.5
-scikit-learn 1.2.2
-pandas 3.1.0

 Kang Xiao: xiaokangneuq@163.com